martin-ger/esp_wifi_repeater/README.md

 # esp_wifi_repeater
 A full functional WiFi Repeater (correctly: a WiFI NAT Router)

 This is a proof of concept implementation of a WiFi NAT router on the esp8266.
 It can be used as range extender for an existing WiFi network.
 The esp acts as STA and as soft-AP and transparently forwards any IP traffic through it.
 As it uses NAT no routing entries are required neither on the network side nor on the connected stations.
-Stations are configured via DHCP in the 192.168.4.0/24 net and receive their DNS responder address from the existing WiFi network.
+Stations are configured via DHCP by default in the 192.168.4.0/24 net and receive their DNS responder address from the existing WiFi network.

 The router also allows for remote monitoring, e.g. with Wireshark.